Beware of scams

 Your security is our priority.
 While we take reasonable security measures to protect your personal information, there are important things you can do too.

-You can take proactive steps to protect your account:
+You can take proactive steps to protect your MyServiceNSW Account:

-Protecting your devices is important too, as they may store your login information.
+Protecting your devices is important too, as they usually store your personal information (including login details).
 You can take proactive steps to protect your devices:

-• Think before you click.
-Clicking bad links and attachments could compromise your device.
+• Stop and think before you click.
+Clicking unknown links and attachments could compromise your device.
 Carefully examine emails, text messages, and websites for anything that looks suspicious.
 Messages with links, especially those you are not expecting, are more likely to be fraudulent.
 Artificial intelligence (AI) is also being used to produce more targeted and personalised scams, so be sure a message is genuine before you interact.

 • Install anti-virus software and check for malware (computer viruses) regularly on all devices.
 Mobile phones can and do get viruses.
 Malware can give cyber criminals access to your usernames and passwords without you knowing.